Best Fishing in Exuma

 Deep Sea Fishing

-The deep sea fishing is great.
-I celebrate my "50th birthday" each year with a boys trip; we have tried different times in the year but our favourite is January when the Wahoo are running or April/May and into early June with the Mahi-Mahi are plentiful and the inshore Snapper are also great.
+The deep sea fishing around Exuma is great.
+I celebrate my "50th birthday" each year with a boys fishing trip to Exuma; we have tried different times in the year but our favourite is January when the Wahoo are running or April/May and into early June with the Mahi-Mahi are plentiful and the inshore Snapper are also great.
 There are some great guides that you can find in our directory here.
+They know the best spots to fish around Exuma.

-Bonefishing is good all year long.
+Bonefishing is good all year long in Exuma.
+Many say it is the best bone fishing in the world.
 It is best to hire a guide as finding the Bonefish is not easy and the Exuma fishing guides are incredibly skilled.
 A half day of bonefishing costs about $350 USD for two people plus tip.
 The guide will provide either fly or spin reels.
 While early morning on calm days is best, the guides can almost always get you in to the mangroves and find a quiet spot.
 Bonefish is strictly catch and release.
 Here is a blog and a great video with more info on the challenging Bonefish.

 While the Bonefishing and Deep Sea Fishing are particularly legendary in Exuma, we find the reef fishing particularly fun.
 We have not yet found a month that is bad, but the snapper are particularly good in April through May and also also great on the BBQ.
 If you go as a family, this is what type of fishing we would recommend.
 Often a shark is attracted by the activity so you need to reel fast or lose your dinner to the better fisherman!
 We often combine reef fishing with either a trip to see the sandbars of Sandy Cay or a little deep sea fishing.

-You need a license To fish from a boat in Exuma or to go with a Bahamian who has a licensed boat.
+You need a license To fish from a boat in Exuma; better yet go with a Bahamian who has a licensed boat.
 Here is a list of guides, we would recommmend Outisland Explorers or Drex Rolle.
 (Drex is also one of the best Bonefish guides on the island and can also take you deep sea fishing.)

 The best spot for fishing is the Little Bridge to Little Exuma on a rising tide.
 We use Squid as bait (you can get this frozen at Exuma markets or Brown’s Marine).
 There is a range of fish from Jack, Blue Runner, Snapper, Grouper to Barracuda and Grouper that can be caught here.
-For a reel challenger try fishing with a hand spool like many of the locals.
-I would strongly suggest wearing gloves when 'hand fishing' because when you catch something it takes some strength to bring it in.
+For a real challenge try fishing with a hand spool like many of the locals.
+I would strongly suggest wearing gloves when 'hand fishing' because when you catch something it takes some strength to bring it in!

 Don’t eat the Barracuda as it can make you sick.